whm-h/Bynerlock/README.md

 Use the code below to unlock the encryption unlocker('The encrypted code you received earlier')

-# Change protocol
+# Change the protocol
-You can also change the type of encryption according to your taste For this, just change the letters "first" and "first1".
+You can also change the type of encryption according to your taste For this, just change the value letters "first" and "first1".
 Be careful not to increase or decrease the number of letters